reactor-team/reactor-experiments/README.md

 Small experiments & demos built on the Reactor developer platform.

-All examples use the **[Livecore](https://docs.reactor.inc/models/livecore)** model — a frame-level autoregressive framework for real-time and interactive long video generation.
+Examples built with Reactor's real-time video generation models.

 ## Examples

 ### [`livecore/`](./livecore)

-A minimal demo showing the basics of the Reactor JS SDK.
-Enter a text prompt or record your voice, and watch Livecore generate video in real time.
-A good starting point for understanding how to connect to the model, schedule prompts, and display output with `ReactorView`.
+A minimal demo using the **[Livecore](https://docs.reactor.inc/models/livecore)** model.
+Enter a text prompt or pick from preset stories, and watch Livecore generate video in real time.
+A good starting point for understanding how to connect to a model, schedule prompts, and display output with `ReactorView`.

 ### [`film-director/`](./film-director)

-A more advanced UI built around the idea of "directing" a video frame by frame.
-Provides a cinematic control panel for scheduling prompts across specific frames, with fullscreen support and live generation tracking.
+A timeline-based editor using the **Helios** model.
+Schedule prompts at specific chunks, play/pause/restart generation, and share your timeline via URL.
+Includes fullscreen support and a resizable panel layout.

 ## Documentation